 - Schönlein-Henoch purpura – an uncommon condition of unknown origin that causes painful scrotal swelling, joint pain, stomach pain, a rash, and haematuria.

-Scrotal swelling can also be caused by other injuries to the area, insect bites and allergic reactions.
+Scrotal swelling can also be caused by other injuries to the area, insect bites, and allergic reactions.

 Diagnosing scrotal swellings

 Scrotal swellings should be examined by a doctor, particularly if the cause is unknown.
-The doctor will take a medical history and inquire about when the swelling began and the severity of the pain (if any).
+The doctor will take a medical history and enquire about when the swelling began and the severity of the pain (if any).
 A physical examination of the scrotum, testicles, and abdomen will be carried out.

 A urine sample is usually taken to check for infections, and in some cases, an ultrasound scan will be performed.

 Treatments for scrotal swellings

 After a diagnosis has been made, a number of treatments could be recommended depending on the cause:

 - Surgery – testicular torsion may require surgery to save the testicle, while a hernia may also require surgery to repair.